Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.osx-x64/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of April 21, 2024.
+   ChakraCore was updated to version of August 1, 2024.

    =============
    DOCUMENTATION